 5.5.3 The whole documentation (data, guidance, special products, bulletins) elaborated during the event has to be archived by the relevant NMC(s) in order to be able to prepare a comprehensively documented report.

 5.5.4 Shortly after the severe weather event a report will be prepared to assess the relevance of the forecast products and the efficiency of the warnings.
-This report should be elaborated with the cooperation of the users who are in the important position to assess the services provided the NMHS.
+This report should be elaborated with the cooperation of the users who are in the important position to assess the services provided by the NMHS.

 5.5.5 Following the agreed period for the experimentation and continuous evaluation, this is the end of Phase II of the project, and Phase III should commence.
-The management team could decide to maintain the daily functions, while Phase III is being carried out.
+The subproject management or implementation team could decide to maintain the daily functions, while Phase III is being carried out.

-5.6 Conclusion of the experimentation phase of the regional subproject
+6.6 Conclusion of the experimentation phase of the regional subproject